Open-Source-Apps/vue-d2b/README.md

 ## Install & Basic Usage

+Add vue-d2b with npm or yarn.

+`npm install vue-d2b --save`

+or

+`yarn add vue-d2b`

-d2b-vue adds vue convenience components for all of the d2b chart generators.
+vue-d2b adds vue convenience components for all of the d2b chart generators.
 Currently supported chart components:

 - `ChartAxis`: An axis chart generator, with options for various types of cartesian e.g. line, bar, area.
 - `ChartPie`: A pie or donut chart.